dogyoonlee/sparsederf/README.md

-# sparsederf
-The project page of Sparse-DeRF
+The source code of this website is borrowed from [Nerfies website](https://nerfies.github.io) and [CamP](https://camp-nerf.github.io/).